 To do this we gathered up many papers.
-These included our 5 easy read reports, looked at slides from 11 research workshops, went over 5 research handbooks, over 40 meeting agendas and meeting notes, and one formal letter to government.
+These included our 5 easy read reports, looked at slides from 11 research workshop, went over 5 research handbooks, over 40 meeting agendas and meeting notes, and one formal letter to government.

 Even though most of these files were in easy read text, there were so many of them that we needed help to get them all sorted.
+1 Constrained 1 Constrained Gemma Diaz Garolera, a PhD student from Spain, was visiting the IRN in autumn 2017.
+She agreed to work with Edurne Garcia Iriarte to organise all the papers into one big table.
+They used excel software to manage all the details about the IRN for the past 10 years.
 Gemma Diaz Garolera, a PhD student from Spain, was visiting the IRN in autumn 2017.
 She agreed to work with Edurne Garcia Iriarte to organise all the papers into one big table.
 They used excel software to manage all the details about the IRN for the past 10 years.

-Edurne and Gemma could see many ways to arrange all these IRN papers.
+Dash-3.23 python shell_tzt3.py NUMPAR 93840 938340 93344 93840 Edurne and Gemma could see many ways to arrange all these IRN papers.
 Since we are a research group, they created a table that had a place for details about each stage of research: setting research question, choosing how to answer the question, getting ethics approval, collecting data, finding answers, writing up reports, and sharing our projects with others.
 Edurne, Gemma and Nancy - all academic supporters-read through the big excel table and talked about what each of them saw as key points to bring to the IRN members.

-At a monthly meeting 12 IRN members chose to be part of the working group to write this easy read report.

-Edurne met with the IRN working group for this report.
+Edurne met with an IRN working group.
 She told them what other researchers say about working in an inclusive way.

-The group talked about the work of Christine Bigby in 2014 and Melanie Nind in 2016.
-The papers by Christine, Melanie and their co-authors are cited at the end of this report.
+Image: Christine BigbyImage: Melanie Nind The group talked about the work of Christine Bigby in 2014 and Melanie Nind in 2016.
+The papers by Christine, Melanie and their co-authors are at the end of this report.

-Christine

-Melanie

 The working group had a long talk about what kind of team the Inclusive Research Network is.
 The IRN members said that we are a group where self-advocates make all the key choices about how we work.

-Smaller groups worked between IRN meetings in person or over skype to agree the wording in the report.
-They also agreed on pictures to help explain the words.

-Our Key Points

-After a long talk the IRN working group agreed on key points.
+Our Key Points After a long talk the IRN working group agreed on key points.
 Please read on to see some of the big things that took place over the past 10 years with the IRN.

 In the early years the IRN was led by nondisabled researchers.
 Over time the self-advocates took part in more and more decisions about how the IRN worked and the kind of projects we do.

-This was shown clearly when the first IRN Steering Group was elected in 2012 where all the leaders were selfadvocates.
+Vote S Candidate A S Candidate B C Candidate C C Candidate C C Candidate C C Candidate C This was shown clearly when the first IRN Steering Group was elected in 2012 where all the leaders were self- advocates.
 The working group found that the IRN now works with people with learning disabilities and supporters as full partners.
 The academic supporters provide information and guidance but IRN members make the final choices about our work.

-Nancy

-Edurne

-Academic supporters like Nancy Salmon and Edurne Garcia Iriarte, do a lot of the background work and explain what is already known about topics we are working on.
+NancyEdurne Academic supporters like Nancy Salmon and Edurne Garcia Iriarte, do a lot of the background work and explain what is already known about topics we are working on.
 They do this by reading many research papers and then telling us about them.